edjCase/motoko_oc_bot_sdk/README.md

 This is a library that allows easy development of OpenChat's bot API

-NOTE: This is in early development and only supports commands, not api key calls yet
+NOTE: This is in early development and not all features are supported

 # Package